Counseling Degrees & Licenses in Alabama

 - Location: Mobile, Alabama

-- Duration: The occupational therapy degree is 30 credits; school counseling and clinical mental health counseling are 60 credits
+- Expected Time to Completion: Occupational therapy (95 credits); school counseling and clinical mental health counseling (60 credits each)

 How Much Do Counselors Make in Alabama?